The Chart Show: History

 On Channel 4, the show ran on Friday nights, mainly filling gaps between series of The Tube.
 After moving to ITV it ran on Saturday mornings and also had a late night repeat in some ITV regions, though the day and time of this varied over time and between regions.
 One such late night repeat on 31 August 1997 was interrupted to report the breaking news of Diana, Princess of Wales' car accident.
 The show was so popular that it became a regular with five editions in July 1987 going out as 60-minute long "Summer Specials".
 The last regular edition to air on Channel 4 was on 30 September 1988.
 The final episode on Channel 4 was a Review of 1988 special on 2 January 1989; the first edition on ITV aired 5 days later.
 The show was renamed "The ITV Chart Show" that September after ITV launched its new corporate identity.
-The name reverted to The Chart Show on 22 October 1994.
+The name reverted back to The Chart Show on 22 October 1994.

 Earlier Channel 4 editions were 45 minutes long, and later ones were 60 minutes, but were split into two 30-minute segments before moving to the 60-minute format in 1988.
 However, some later editions were shortened due to ITV buying rights to Formula One motor racing in 1997.

 The last edition was shown on 22 August 1998, after being axed in favour of a live, performance-based show, CD:UK, which began the following week.
 The show featured various messages from viewers saying goodbye to the show and how upset they were that the show was finishing.
 There were also messages from artists, including Mel B and Suggs.

 The first video on The Chart Show was "What You Need" by INXS.
 The Chart Show mistakenly mentioned on the final show that Robert Palmer's Addicted to Love was the first artist to appear on The Chart Show.
 The video clip of Robert Palmer with the original graphics on, shown on the last episode, was taken from the 4th episode, rather than the first, as revealed by the date shown in the H.U.D.

 In the show's later days, the programme was broadcast "live", with all the elements of the show programmed into a computer and laid back to tape, the song title graphics and info banners being added live as the show was broadcast.
 This fact was played up over the first few months of the show being made this way, with a "Live" graphic appearing at the beginning of each part, in addition to the interactive Battle of the Bands segment.
 Both of these were dropped after a minor revamp in 1997, although live phone-in competitions continued to appear occasionally until the end of the show's run.